- Why Mulch?

 Bark chips or nuggets break down more slowly than shredded bark, but they scatter easily and are less than ideal for slopes and other areas with the potential of being washed away by strong rains.
 Despite a slower rate of decomposition than shredded bark, wood bark chips also need replacing at least once a year each Spring.

 Straw mulch features a beautiful golden color that looks great out in the garden and in any rural setting.
-While straw is easy to spread and doesn’t break down very fast, it doesn’t do as well of a job preventing weeds as many other mulch varieties.
-Of all of the straw mulch we tested, only EZ-Straw and USA Premium Long Needle Pine Straw did a sufficient job with weed prevention and checked most of the boxes.
+While straw is easy to spread and doesn’t break down very fast, it doesn’t do as well of a job preventing weeds like many other mulch varieties.
+Of all of the straw mulch I've tested, only EZ-Straw and USA Premium Long Needle Pine Straw did a sufficient job with weed prevention and checked most of the boxes.

 Coconut Husks and Cocoa Shells